akoster15/work-day-scheduler/README.md

 ## About

 This application allows a user to enter items that they will be working on for each hour of a work day.
-It
+With this application, a user can store their text using the save button to local storage so it stays even when refreshing the browser or closing it and coming back.

 ## User Story